 …And an introduction to radical ethnography.

-This kind of situations is commonly happening, especially when one is doing research, and the background one has about both the objects that are being observed and the field itself, is not wide enough.
+This kind of situations is commonly happening, especially when one is doing research, and the background one has about both the objects that is being observed and the field itself, are not wide enough.
 That lack of knowledge is positioning us in a fake supposed unexplored scenario where we think that we are either constructing a new academic object or reconstructing an old one, using or doing something “that anyone did or saw before.”
-This is “the motherfuckin’ Christopher Columbus Syndrome” as the filmmaker Spike Lee said once, talking about gentrification, Brooklyn and New York City.
+This kind of attitude is “the motherfuckin’ Christopher Columbus Syndrome” as the filmmaker Spike Lee said once, talking about gentrification, Brooklyn and New York City.

 In February 2004, New York Magazine published an article written by Joe Cascarelli about an event related to the African American History Month, where Spike Lee was invited as a speaker.
 The event was organized by the Pratt Institute, and it was carried out in Brooklyn.
 Lee was talking with some locals about the recent processes of transformation in the neighborhood, basically about gentrification, when one person from the audience asked him about “the other side” of the gentrification.
 After that question Lee started a monologue related how poor neighborhoods around the city were experiencing a tremendous transformation due to that the new arrivals, that as well as Columbus did, were colonizing the neighborhoods, destroying the old lifestyle of the community settled there before.